dmz44/Robotics_Assignment_1/README.md

 ```

-*Note: This process may take long time depending on your internet speed as it downloads ROS 2 Humble and builds the simulation packages.*
+*Note: This process may take a long time depending on your internet speed as it downloads ROS 2 Humble and builds the simulation packages.*

 16) **Enable GUI Permissions:**
 Since the simulation runs inside Docker but displays on your host screen, you need to allow local connections to the X server:
 ```bash